This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 How to Make Easy Baked Beans

-1. Prep and Cook: Preheat oven to 350 degrees Fahrenheit.
-Fry up the bacon and crumble in pieces.
-Remove the bacon with a slotted spoon and discard some grease.
-Add the green pepper and onion and fry until tender.
+1. Prep: Preheat the oven to 350°F, then fry the bacon in a large skillet and crumble it.
+Remove the bacon with a slotted spoon and discard some of the grease.

 Pin this now to find it later